 Antique flower prints in Pink.
 English hand colored engravings by Curtis and Edwards.

-The fancy flower prints shown here are all antique hand colored engravings and different kinds of lithographs.
+The fancy flower prints shown on my website are all 17th & 18th century antique hand colored engravings and different kinds of lithographs.
 There were many complex crafts involved in producing realistic antique botanical illustrations like these.
 There was the art of creating the paper or paper making.
 Engraving was an art.
 There was the art of printing and publishing the work, book or subscription.
 Finally there was the art of hand coloring the illustrations.
 Only if you were great at water color illumination the final product was sellable.
-Fancy antique botanical illustrations of flowers will enhance your room’s décor by bringing the beauty of the garden outdoors, inside.

 Craftsmen and Tradesmen had life long careers in the 17th, 18th & 19th Centuries.